turbot/powerpipe-docs/docs/powerpipe-hcl/query.md

 }
 ```

-While `param` blocks are ***recommended*** when SQL statements define parameters, they are not required -- you wont be able to pass arguments by name, but you can still pass them positionally using the array format of the `args` argument:
+While `param` blocks are ***recommended*** when SQL statements define parameters, they are not required -- you won't be able to pass arguments by name, but you can still pass them positionally using the array format of the `args` argument:

 ```hcl
 dashboard "s3_dashboard" {